lnds/sc-cli/README.md

 # Edit an existing story
 sc-cli edit 42

+# Add a comment to a story
+sc-cli comment 42 --message "Ready for review"

 # Show stories in paginated terminal output
 sc-cli show --limit 10
 ```